-What would happen if middle and high school students across Florida devoted 10 hours per month to spreading kindness and compassion?
-If you choose to accept this call to serve, not only would you be developing leadership skills for a lifetime of service and success, but you also would make an immediate difference in the lives of classmates and friends who need to be reminded that someone cares.
+What would happen if middle and high school students across Florida were devoted to spreading kindness and compassion?
+If students choose to accept this call to serve, not only would they be developing leadership skills for a lifetime of service and success, but they would also make an immediate difference in the lives of classmates and friends who need to be reminded that someone cares.

-First Lady Casey DeSantis first initiated Hope Ambassadors in December 2019, with the goal of schools creating clubs for student volunteers to mentor their peers and help create kind and compassionate environments.
-In the pilot program, which began in the 2020-2021 school year, 25 schools started clubs, with more than 300 student participants.
+In December 2019, Hope Ambassadors was launched with the goal of schools creating clubs for student volunteers to mentor their peers and help create kind and compassionate school environments.
+In the pilot program, which began in the 2020-2021 school year, 25 schools started Hope Ambassadors clubs, with more than 300 student participants.

 This year, an additional 100 schools will be eligible for a $500 grant to develop and launch Hope Ambassadors clubs for the 2021-2022 school year.

-Seek the guidance of a teacher or counselor and help start a Hope Ambassador club at your school and participate in community projects, service events and after-school activities that show how simple acts of kindness can change lives – both yours and those you would be helping.
+Students may seek the guidance of a teacher or counselor to help start a Hope Ambassadors club at their school and participate in community projects, service events and after-school activities that show how simple acts of kindness can change lives – both peer mentors and those they would be helping.

-We are so proud of Florida’s first founding cohort of Hope Ambassador Clubs:
+We are so proud of Florida’s founding cohort of Hope Ambassadors clubs:

 - Baker County: Baker County High School

 - Charlotte County: Charlotte High School